QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/clauses/alter.md

 ```
 </div><div>

-Special case 🔥: transfer data from one table to another.
+Special case 🔥: transferring data from one table to another.

 ```sql!
 ALTER TABLE a_table rename tmp_name;